Anomaly Resilient Temporal QoS Prediction using Hypergraph Convoluted Transformer Network: Experiments

 \section{Experiments}

-In this section, we present our experimental setup and analysis.
 Our framework was trained offline using TensorFlow 2.16.1 with Python 3.10.13, leveraging an NVIDIA GeForce RTX 4080 GPU.
 For performance evaluation, the model was tested on a system equipped with an AMD Ryzen-9 7950X 16-core processor and 32 GB RAM.

-{\textbf{Datasets}}: We evaluated our method on two publicly available QoS benchmark datasets from WSDREAM-2 \cite{WSDREAM} comprising Response Time (RT) and Throughput (TP), denoted by D1 and D2, respectively, which are widely used in recent temporal QoS prediction research \cite{tpmcf, TaTruSR, CTF, DeepTSQP, GFEN, TRCF, SCATSF}.
-Detailed statistics of the datasets are provided in Table \ref{tab:dataset1}.
+{\textbf{Datasets}}: We evaluated our method on two publicly available QoS benchmark datasets from WSDREAM-2~\cite{WSDREAM}, comprising Response Time (RT) and Throughput (TP), denoted by D1 and D2, respectively.
+Table \ref{tab:dataset1} summarizes the dataset details.

-{\textbf{Train-Test-Validation Partition}}: Table \ref{tab:dataset2} details the various training ($\psi$) and testing ($\Omega$) splits.
-For each dataset, D1 and D2, we create five variations of training densities, labeled as D1.x and D2.x, where x indicates the percentage of training data utilized.
-Additionally, 20\% of the training data is set aside as the validation dataset.
+{\textbf{Train-Test-Validation Partition}}: {For both datasets, D1 (RT) and D2 (TP), we evaluate the model under five training densities $\psi \in \{5,10,15,20,50\}$.
+These are indexed as D1.$x$ and D2.$x$, where $x \in \{1,2,\dots,5\}$, following the mapping in Table~II; for example, D1.1 corresponds to D1 with $\psi = 5\%$.
+Since the datasets are temporal, we retain the first $\tau$ time-steps exactly as they appear in the original QoS tensor to serve as the historical input sequence.
+For the final $(\tau+1)^{\text{th}}$ time-step, we randomly sample $\psi\%$ of the valid QoS entries for training and use the remaining $(100-\psi)\%$ entries for testing; additionally, $20\%$ of the sampled training entries are reserved for validation.
+This sampling procedure is repeated five times for each $\psi$, and the reported results correspond to the average across these five independent train–test–validation splits, ensuring robustness against randomness and varying sparsity levels. }